N3oCrypt/portscanner/README.md

-# portscanner
-A simple port scanner in Python.
-Please read the disclaimer before use

 # Ethical Port Scanner

 This is a simple **Port Scanner** to scan open ports on a target machine or network.